hextr/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a repo created for training purposes
+This is a repo created for training purposes.
+I hope this course will help me with the final thesis of my master